GowthamS7/GowthamS7/README.md

 # Gowtham S

 👋 Hello, World!
 Welcome to my GitHub profile.
-I'm Gowtham S, a passionate individual with a keen interest in Artificial Intelligence and Data Science.
+I'm Gowtham S, a passionate individual with a keen interest in Networking and Full-stack Development.

 ## 📧 Contact